practicusai/docs/docs/setup-guide.md

 We offer a **forever free cloud tier using 2 vCPUs and 1 GB RAM** on AWS with **t3.micro** cloud instances.

-Please note that some AWS cloud regions charge roughly 1 cent / hour for t3.micro.
-If you need to make sure everything your use is absolutely free, please make sure you pick an appropriate AWS cloud region.
+Please note that some AWS cloud regions charge roughly 1 cent / hour for t3.micro (see below).
+If you need to make sure everything your use is **absolutely free**, please make sure you pick an appropriate AWS cloud region.
 AWS also offer free tiers for other potential charges like S3 storage and network traffic.
 To keep everything free, you must experiment responsibly and make sure you do not go beyond these AWS limits.

-Please view [AWS free tier details](https://aws.amazon.com/free/) to learn more.
+- Please view [AWS free tier details](https://aws.amazon.com/free/) to learn more.

 #### Professional license